The Value of Nothing: Multimodal Extraction of Human Values Expressed by TikTok Influencers: Related Work

-\paragraph{Values in the Media} Schwartz values were identified in content displayed across social media platforms, such as Instagram \cite{trillo2021does}, Reddit \cite{chen2014understanding}, Facebook and Twitter \cite{Kumar2018_MLAlgorithms}.
-Values in social media content were presented in varied ways, such as memes \cite{shifman2019internet}, and new-years’ resolutions \cite{hallinan2023value}.
+\paragraph{Values Social Media} Schwartz values were identified in content displayed across social media platforms, such as Instagram \cite{trillo2021does}, Reddit \cite{chen2014understanding}, Facebook and Twitter \cite{Kumar2018_MLAlgorithms}.
+Values were presented in social media content in varied ways, such as memes \cite{shifman2019internet}, and new-years’ resolutions \cite{hallinan2023value}.
 However, little is known about the prevalence of Schwartz values in youth-directed media.
 Some research exists on the prevalence of values in child-directed mass traditional media.
-An analysis of television shows addressing 9-11 year olds, showed high representation of values of fame \cite{uhls2011rise}.
+An analysis of television-shows addressing 9-11 year olds, showed high representation of fame values \cite{uhls2011rise}.
 Similarly, television shows addressing young children, displayed work as an expression of a large variety of values, including benevolence, security, conformity, achievement, universalism, stimulation and hedonism \cite{aharoni2024integrating}.
-Our work aims at opening the door to expand this work by developing an AI-based value classification in TikTok.
+Our work aims at opening the door to extract values at scale by developing an AI-based value detection in TikTok movies.

 \paragraph{AI-Based Value Classification} The field of automated value detection has evolved significantly.
-Focusing on methods for classifying values according to Schwartz's Theory of Personal Values \cite{schwartz2012overview}, early approaches leveraged the Linguistic Inquiry and Word Count (LIWC) \cite{LIWCpennebaker2015development}, or a targeted dictionaries \cite{ponizovskiy2020development} detecting values through lexical mathcing.
+Focusing on methods for classifying values according to Schwartz's Theory of Personal Values \cite{schwartz2012overview}, early approaches leveraged the Linguistic Inquiry and Word Count (LIWC) \cite{LIWCpennebaker2015development}, or a targeted dictionary \cite{ponizovskiy2020development} detecting values through lexical matching.
 Values were detected in texts produced across various platforms, including Twitter \cite{kadic2024no}, narrative texts \cite{fischer2022opportunities}, song lyrics \cite{demetriou2024towards}, and social media platforms such as Reddit \cite{oulahbib2024measuring} and Facebook \cite{Kumar2018_MLAlgorithms}.
 Notable advances include the development of stack models combining LIWC features trained on Facebook data with cross-platform validation on Twitter \cite{silva2020}.
 VALUENET \cite{qiu2022valuenet}, introduced a large-scale text dataset and implemented a Transformer-based value regression model for human value modeling in dialogue systems.